Liberace1/Profile-Demo/webapp/README.md

 Clone the repository to your local machine.
 Install dependencies for both the frontend and backend using npm.
-Start the backend server by navigating to the /webapp/server directory and running npm start.
+Start the backend server by navigating to the /webapp/server directory and running 'npm install' and 'npm start'.
-Start the frontend by navigating to the /webapp/frontend directory and running npm start.
+Start the frontend by navigating to the /webapp/frontend directory and running 'npm install' and 'npm start'.
 Access the application in your web browser at localhost on the specified port.

 ### How to Run the webapp project (containers)